vtquan/vtquan.github.io/_posts/2021-11-08-create-a-game-via-mvu-in-stride.md

         { model with Velocity = Vector3.Zero }, []
 ```

 Copying from the Elmish library, my update function return a new model along with a list of Messages.
 This allows me to follow up with multiple messages.
-Also, I don't need to send a follow up message most of the time so I can return an empty list without having to create a special `Empty` message.
+Also, I can return an empty list without having to create a special `Empty` message when I don't need follow up message.

 ### Game Component